toddpowell/RandomNumbers/README.md

 # RandomNumbers
-Generate a list of random number from 1 to 10,000, inclusive with no repeats.
+Generate a list of 10,000 numbers in random order each time.
+Each number in the list must be unique and be between 1 and 10,000 (inclusive)